University of California, Berkeley

 Entering the Manhattan Project

-The scientists at Berkeley first entered the war effort through the efforts of the MAUD Committee, a group that formed to discuss the logistics of an atomic bomb program.
+The scientists at Berkeley first entered the war effort through the efforts of the MAUD Committee, the British group that formed to discuss the logistics of an atomic bomb program.
 In 1941, the MAUD Committee sent a report to the U.S. Uranium Committee emphasizing the military possibilities of atomic energy.
 With no reply, Australian scientist Mark Oliphant flew to Washington, where he met with Lyman Briggs, an engineer, physicist, and administrator to Roosevelt, and was disappointed to find that “this inarticulate and unimpressive man had put the reports in his safe and had not shown them to members of his committee."

 The 1942 Summer Study